JamesBakerMM/TeachAndDraw/README.md

 ### Consistency supports learning
 Consistent patterns of behaviour help learners build a more accurate mental model, and their confidence as coders.

-The most significant impact this has on the design of TeachAndDraw.js is that the library has a limited instruction set.
+The most significant impact this has on the design of TeachAndDraw is that the library has a limited instruction set.
 This allows learners to become familiar with all of their options and build a good understanding of the tools available for solving problems.

 Other elements of TeachAndDraw that support consistency include: